mghlcs/learning-locker-s2i/README.md

 ## Bootstrapping the Project

+### Create the Project

+Log in to your cluster with the `oc` client and create your project:

+`oc new-project learning-locker --description="An OpenShift implementation of the Learning Locker LRS" --display-name="Learning Locker LRS (Stage)"`

+There are several configuration elements that depend on the project name `learning-locker`.
+If you need to change the project name, you can search for `.learning-locker.svc.cluster.local` in the repo for instances of the internal DNS name that would need to be updated.

+### Create App and MongoDB Configuration

 Visit the example config maps in the config/maps directory and convert them to `.yaml` files with the correct values for your environment.

-Log in to your cluster with the `oc` client, create your project and from the repo's root directory:
+from the repo's root directory:

-1. Create App and MongoDB Configuration:

 `oc create -f config/maps/`

-2. Create Nginx configuration:
+### Create Nginx configuration

 The configuration depends on dhparam.pem coexisting in the directory with the config file.
 If you don't have one, create it: